Health insurance is FULL of acronyms which can make things confusing! Two of the most important acronyms are HMO and PPO.

 For most Americans, there are a few main ways to obtain health insurance on a major medical plan:

 Private Medicare Plans can be classified as HMO or PPO.
 Depending on the county you live in, you may qualify for both HMO and PPO options.
-In general, most Part C Medicare Advantage Plans are HMO.
+In general, most Part C Medicare Advantage Plans are HMO, but more and more Medicare PPO plans are becoming available each year!

 Medicaid plans contract as HMO plans in the state of Nevada.
 Division of Welfare and Supportive Services assists people with eligibility and plan enrollment.

 When you are a full time employee, you may qualify for coverage at work.
 This is called employer coverage.
-These employer plans can be HMO or PPO.
+Most employer plans are either HMO or PPO.

 If you don’t fall into any of the categories listed above, you are most likely shopping for an individual and family plan!
-In 2019, 2020, and 2021, most of these plans in Nevada are classified as HMO.
-There has only been one PPO insurance company.
+From 2019 – 2024, most of these plans in Nevada are classified as HMO.
+There has only been one PPO insurance company since 2019.
 This insurance company is named Hometown Health.

 You may be starting to notice a trend — most insurance plans nowadays are HMO and not PPO.
 But why is that?
 It’s simple — HMO plans costs less than PPO plans for both insurance companies and consumers.